srgk26/EasyPlotting.jl/README.md

  <br/>

  ### Procedure 2: If this is your first time using Julia and this package, pls follow the following steps:
-  1. Download and run Julia v1.1.0 from: https://julialang.org/downloads/ **For non-admin Windows users, simply run it instead of saving it**
+  1. Download and run Julia v1.1.0 from: https://julialang.org/downloads/

+  *Note: For non-admin Windows users, simply run it instead of saving it*
   2. Open Julia REPL by opening the Julia app
   3. Copy and paste on the Julia prompt to install the easyplotting package and all its dependencies.
 This process takes about 5 minutes for all the dependencies to install: